SuperDuper01/GIT_User_Search/README.md

-Certainly!
-Here's an updated version of the `README.md` file that includes a section for the `index.js` file:

----

 # GitHub Account Finder App

 This application allows users to search for GitHub accounts by entering a username or email.
 It utilizes the GitHub API to fetch user data based on the search query and displays the results in a user-friendly manner.